Dr. Christian Wimmer

 Christian Wimmer

-Before moving to Irvine, I worked at the Institute for System Software of the Johannes Kepler University Linz, Austria on compiler optimizations for the Java HotSpot™ virtual machine of Sun Microsystems.
-The implementation of a linear-scan register allocator for the Java HotSpot™ client compiler finished successfully, the optimization is now part of the Sun JDK 6 (source code available from the OpenJDK project).
-Then, I explored automatic object inlining, a novel feedback-directed optimization for the Java HotSpot™ VM.
-I also manage the development of the Java HotSpot™ Client Compiler Visualizer, a visualization tool for the internal data structures of the client compiler.
+As a PhD student, he worked at the Institute for System Software of the Johannes Kepler University Linz, Austria on compiler optimizations for the Java HotSpot™ virtual machine.
+His implementation of a linear-scan register allocator for the Java HotSpot™ client compiler is part of the Oracle JDK since version 6 (source code available from the OpenJDK project).
+Then, he explored automatic object inlining, a novel feedback-directed optimization for the Java HotSpot™ VM.
+He also manages the development of the Java HotSpot™ Client Compiler Visualizer, a visualization tool for the internal data structures of the client compiler, as well as of the Graal compiler and the C1X compiler of the Maxine VM.